Here are some great places in the Oklahoma City metro to kill some time or get the wiggles out indoors.

 Trampoline Parks & Bounce Houses

-For older kids, Elevation Trampoline Park's two locations (14402 N. Lincoln Blvd., Edmond and 1431 N Moore Ave, Moore) are great places to let off some steam indoors.
+For older kids, Elevation Trampoline Park (1431 N Moore Ave, Moore) is great places to let off some steam indoors.
 Open jump times are available daily where kids are invited to jump freely across long trampolines.
 The facility also features sport courts for playing dodgeball, basketball and volleyball.

 While there is a special jumping area here for ages 2 to 6, younger jumpers will probably enjoy Jump!Zone (10400 S. Western Ave.) more.
 The facility features six different inflatables for jumping and tumbling and a special toddler area for jumpers under 4.

 Indoor Playgrounds & Board Gaming

 The Copley offers a space that both kids and parents can enjoy.
 This new family hot spot features a café with a wine, beer, cocktail and coffee bar, a menu of appetizers for light snacks and a Montessori-inspired play space for kids to enjoy dramatic play, building toys, imaginative play, board games and books.
 While the play zone remains temporarily closed due to COVID-19, private and semi-private play dates can be booked for up to 10 people.